HEALTH & WELLNESS PROGRAMS

 MOTORSPORTS THERAPY

-Our first flagship program which started as just getting out and getting into racing, later developed into a tremendous fun, and therapeutic endeavor.
-Backed by medical professionals, the pursuit of therapy for our nation’s veterans has seen many variants along the way.
-The most prevalent, however, is always the institutional and plain white doctor’s office followed by prescription meds and a very cookie-cutter approach to wellness that leaves the veterans lost and in many cases… in a worse place than where they started.
-Here, we have combined the elements of what we all have been trained and bred to respect (community, mission, purpose) into an environment that allows individual latitude for self-awareness and reflection.
+The most prevalent type of care experienced by veterans is the plain white doctor’s office followed by prescription meds and a very cookie-cutter approach to wellness that often leaves the veterans lost and in many cases, a worse place than where they started.
+Here, we have combined the elements of what we all have been trained and bred to respect (community, mission, & purpose) into an environment that utilizes motorsports as a both a medium and treatment modality in a holistic and functional approach to caring for veterans.

 THE MOTORSPORTS THERAPY